Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 **What is a multi-tenant application?**

 A multi-tenant application is an application that uses the same application and database to serve multiple tenants whilst keeping each tenant's data separated.
 You can think of a tenant as an account that represents a business and/or a group of people.
-A known example here is Slack.
+A known example of such an app is Slack.

 **What is a whitelabel application?**

-A whitelabel application is a software application that uses the multi-tenant approach to allow each customer (tenant) to add their own unique customisation and branding.
+A whitelabel application is a software application that uses the above multi-tenant approach but takes it a step further by allowing each customer (tenant) to add their own unique customisation and branding.
 In this setup each tenant has their own domain through which they access the application.
 Some examples are Shopify and Squarespace.

 ### Architecture of a whitelabel application

 There are many ways one can structure an application and this is true for whitelabel applications too.
 Below is an example architecture diagram for what we will be building.
 A whitelabel application to represent software that can be used by different farmer's markets.
 The app will be accessible via the root domain (`fresco.com`) and by two subdomains representing two different accounts.
 Requests coming from the root domain will be handled by the existing router whereas requests from the subdomains will be handled by subdomain router we will create.
-The subdomains will also be served different pages than then root domain:
+The subdomains will also be served different pages than the root domain:

 ![Fresco whitelabel architectural diagram](/assets/phoenix_whitelabel_series/fresco_whitelabel_diagram.png)

-### Let's get coding
+## Time to code

 The requirements for this tutorial are the following: